xabierblanch/MEMI_Workflow/README.md

 Contact: xabierblanch@gmail.com<br/>
 Publication: https://www.mdpi.com/2072-4292/13/8/1460

-Code developed in MATLAB to perform the PCStacking algorithm on point clouds.
-The code is developed for a particular case, some modifications will be necessary.
+Code developed in Python to perform the MEMI workflow in Agisoft Metashape.
+MEMI workflow is an enhanced workflow for image-based 3D reconstruction of high-resolution models designed to work with fixed time-lapse camera systems, based on multi-epoch multi-images (MEMI) to exploit redundancy.

 * More information is detailed in the [article](https://www.mdpi.com/2072-4292/13/8/1460)

+Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
+All these codes are developed for a particular case, some modifications will be necessary.
+If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).

 How to cite:
 -----

-Blanch, X.; Eltner, A.; Guinau, M.; Abellan, A. Multi-Epoch and Multi-Imagery (MEMI) Photogrammetric Workflow for Enhanced Change Detection Using Time-Lapse Cameras.
+* Blanch, X.; Eltner, A.; Guinau, M.; Abellan, A. Multi-Epoch and Multi-Imagery (MEMI) Photogrammetric Workflow for Enhanced Change Detection Using Time-Lapse Cameras.
 Remote Sens.
 2021, 13, 1460. https://doi.org/10.3390/rs13081460

 Graphical Abstract:
 -----